Tara-Behan/Thesis/README.md

 ```

 ### Boxplot of PGS Distribution Across Ancestry
-This boxplot allowed for the determination of whether ancestry (super-population) influenced PGS distribution
+This boxplot allowed for the determination of whether ancestry (super-population) influenced PGS distribution.
 ```
 library(ggplot2)